Can Dogs Eat Beans? Are Legumes Safe for Dogs?

 While most beans are safe for your pup, you’ll want to add a few types of beans to your Do-Not-Give list.

 Baked beans are a form of pre-cooked, pre-seasoned beans in some form of a sauce.
 These cans of beans should be avoided due to their high levels of seasonings and the ingredients used.
-Many cans of baked beans use sugar, tomatoes, garlic, onion, and other ingredients that can be harmful to your dog.
+Many cans of baked beans use sugar, tomatoes, garlic, onion, and other ingredients that can be toxic to dogs.
+So, can dogs eat black beans?
+Maybe not if they’re precooked.

 Refried beans are a paste-like mix most commonly using a mix of black beans and pinto beans.
 Refried beans are common in Hispanic cooking, used as a dip or inside dishes, and should be avoided due to their seasonings.
 Common seasonings in refried beans include salt, cumin, garlic, and chili powder.